 - Be careful about contamination and make sure you are brewing your kombucha in glass, not in ceramic or lead crystal.

 - Any substance that has an effect on the body can have unpredictable results.
-Just because a food or drink is generally safe, there is no guarantee that you personally will have no ill effects.
+Just because kombucha is known to be beneficial, there is no guarantee that you personally will have no ill effects.
 Think of how many people you know who have had a bad reaction to seafood, for instance.

 Background information for this study: